go2665/atents220128/Assets/_ExternalAssets/Sprite Pack/Tap and Fly/Readme.txt

 	Version 1.1.0

-		• Unity 5.5.1 or higher compatible.
+		?Unity 5.5.1 or higher compatible.

 	Version 1.0.8

-		• Unity 5.4.0 or higher compatible.
+		?Unity 5.4.0 or higher compatible.

 	Version 1.0.6

-		• Unity 4.7.1 or higher compatible.
+		?Unity 4.7.1 or higher compatible.
-		• Unity 5.3.4 or higher compatible.
+		?Unity 5.3.4 or higher compatible.

 	Version 1.0.5

-		• Fixed GUID conflict with other packages.
+		?Fixed GUID conflict with other packages.
-		• Unity 4.6.9 or higher compatible.
+		?Unity 4.6.9 or higher compatible.
-		• Unity 5.3.2 or higher compatible.
+		?Unity 5.3.2 or higher compatible.

 	Version 1.0